lukaszmadrzynski/Website-Update/content/pages/about-us.md

     text: >+
       <div style="text-align: center">Cloud Mountain emerged from a shared
       passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
-Co-founders Lukas Madrzynski and Lynne Lyu envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.
+Co-founders Lynne Lyu and Lukasz Madrzynski envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.
 We believe that travel to China, particularly in regions like Lijiang and Shangri-La, should be a force for good, enriching both visitors and the places they explore.
-Our journey began with a desire to share the magic of Yunnan while preserving its unique environment and cultural heritage for generations to come.</div>
+Our journey began with a desire to share the magic of Yunnan while preserving its unique natural and cultural heritage for generations to come.</div>

     actions: []
     colors: bg-light-fg-dark